How to Quit Vaping: Complete Guide

 Months 1-3

 Cravings become occasional and manageable.
 You start to forget about it for hours or even days at a time.
 Your lungs feel clearer.
 Your sense of taste sharpens.
-You have more energy.
+The full list of physical changes that happen after quitting is longer than most people expect, and they start faster too.

 Special Considerations for Teens and Young Adults

-The flip side of this is that younger brains are also more neuroplastic — meaning they can rewire and heal faster.
+The flip side is that younger brains are also more neuroplastic, meaning they can rewire and heal faster.
 If you quit now, you’re giving your brain the best possible chance to recover fully.

 Resources Specifically for Young People